nyc-bumblebees-2017/phase-1-assessment-steven/part-4/README.md

 - Delete the author created in Release 3
 - Delete the publisher created in Release 3

-Copy the terminal output and paste the results into the `part-4/queries.md` file.
+Execute queries to perform the `DELETE` and paste them into `part-4/queries.md`.
+Also execute queries that verify your `DELETE` statements worked.
+Paste the verifying queries and their results into `part-4/queries.md`.

 ## Conclusion